Skip to content

 Dify vs LangChain — what is the difference?

 LangChain is a Python/JavaScript library for building LLM applications in code.
 Dify is a visual platform that includes a workflow builder, RAG pipeline, and deployment tools.
-If you prefer writing code and need maximum flexibility, use LangChain (or LangGraph for agents).
+If you prefer writing code and need maximum flexibility, use LangChain or one of the code-first agent frameworks.
 If you want faster iteration with a visual interface and built-in deployment, use Dify.

 Can I run Dify and Ollama on the same server?